mikrobi0602/invctrl/README.md

 * hichi read head for meter (optional: just for measuring current power usage what can be done on other ways as well)
 * Home Assistant Installation (optional: just for controlling script execution)
 * Shine WiFi-X WLAN Adapter with otti firmware connected to inverter (https://github.com/otti/Growatt_ShineWiFi-S/tree/master)

+### notes
+* The inverter will change output limit really slowly.
+This could be the case because of legal regulations in Germany.
+No matter but it works :)